Step 1: Apply Online

 ASMJC is 100% funded by the students of Modesto Junior College.
 Students fund ASMJC through three main sources:

 Student Activity Fee-This is the $5 fee that students pay when registering each semester.
-This fee is what covers the operations of ASMJC and allows ASMJC to put on a host of ASMJC activities and events on campus.
+This fee is what covers the operations of ASMJC and allows ASMJC to host a variety of student-oriented activities and events on campus.
 This fee generates on average $210,000 a year.
 The use of these funds are decided by the ASMJC Senate as outlined by California Educational Code, FCMAT Accounting Manual, Yosemite Community College Board Policy 5420, Modesto Junior College, and Campus Life policies and procedures.

 Student Representation Fee-A $1 fee that students pay when registering each semester.
 Established by 2/3 vote of the entire MJC student body.
 Funds are used by ASMJC to represent student concerns at the campus, local, state, and federal government levels.